lucasvegi/Elixir-Refactorings/README.md

   In Elixir, when an error is raised from inside the guard, it won’t be propagated, and the guard expression will just return false.
 An example of this occurs when a call to ``Kernel.length/1`` in a guard receives a parameter that is not a ``list``.
 Instead of propagating an ``ArgumentError``, the corresponding clause just won’t match.
 However, when the same proposition is used outside of a guard (in a conditional), an ``ArgumentError`` will be propagated.

   To keep the refactored code with the same behavior as the original, raising only a ``FunctionClauseError`` when the conditional has no branch equivalent to the desired clause, it was necessary to use the error-handling mechanism of Elixir.
 Note that the use of this error-handling mechanism, combined with the fact of merging multiple clauses into one, may turn this refactored code into a [Long Function][Long Function].

+* __Side-conditions:__
+  * The guards to be transformed into clauses of a `cond` statement should originally be used to differentiate clauses of a multi-clause function;

+  * After the refactoring, it may be necessary to use error-handling mechanisms to maintain the same original behavior of the code.
+As explained earlier, errors that were not propagated in the guards may now be propagated outside of them.

 [▲ back to Index](#table-of-contents)
 ___